-Early 2013 Begin to identify the entity performing plan management functions and governance structure.
+Early 2013 Feb.
+15, 2013 Begin to identify the entity performing plan management functions and governance structure.
 Begin to submit evidence of legal authority to perform plan management functions.
 Begin to: Develop procedures for day-to-day oversight and monitoring of QHPs.
 Develop plan for supporting QHP issuers and providing technical assistance.
 Develop approach for QHP issuer recertification, decertification, and appeal of decertification recommendations.
-Feb.
-15, 2013 Last date to submit a declaration letter indicating that the state plans to pursue a State Partnership Exchange and the Blueprint Application.
+Last date to submit a declaration letter indicating that the state plans to pursue a reb.
+13, 2013 Last date to submit a decraration fetter indicating that the state plans to pursue a State Partnership Exchange and the Blueprint Application.
 Last date for a state to submit an initial application for a section 1311 cooperative agreement to establish a grant relationship with CMS that will allow the state to become an operational State Partnership Exchange for plan year 2014.
 A state can continue to seek additional funding through 2014 to continue building functions for a State Partnership Exchange, to create linkages to the FFE and to build State-based Exchange functions if the state intends to transition to a State-based Exchange in later years.
 April 2013 Suggested start to the QHP certification submission process.
 May-June 2013 • Participate in consultations with HHS to ensure successful operation of the QHP certification process.
 July 31, 2013 • Complete the QHP certification process and send final recommendations and QHP data to HHS.
-August 2013 • Plan-preview period on FFE website to address any QHP issuer data errors.
+August 2013 Plan-preview period on FFE website to address any QHP issuer data errors.